Battle of Brice's Cross Roads: Battlefield preservation

 The Brices Cross Roads National Battlefield Site, established in 1929, commemorates the Battle of Brice's Cross Roads and is considered one of the best preserved of the American Civil War.
 The National Park Service erected and maintains monuments and interpretive panels on a small 1 acre plot at the cross roads.
 In 1994, concerned citizens organized the Brice's Cross Roads National Battlefield Commission, Inc., to protect and preserve additional battlefield land.
-With assistance from the Civil War Trust, and the support of federal, state, and local governments, BCNBC has purchased for preservation over 1,420 acre.
+With assistance from the Civil War Trust (now the American Battlefield Trust), and the support of federal, state, and local governments, BCNBC has purchased for preservation over 1,420 acre.
 Much of the land was purchased from The Agnew Family, who still own some of the property that became the site of the battlefield.
 The modern Bethany Presbyterian Church is at the southeast side of the cross roads.
 At the time of the battle this congregation's meeting house was located further south along the Baldwyn Road.
 Bethany Cemetery, adjacent to the National Park Service monument, predates the American Civil War.
 Many of the area's earliest settlers are buried here.
 The graves of more than 90 Confederate soldiers killed at the cross roads are also located in Bethany Cemetery.
 Federal soldiers were buried in common graves, but were later reinterred in the Memphis National Cemetery.

-The American Battlefield Trust and its partners, including BCNBC, have been acquiring and preserving land at Brice's Cross Roads since 1996, when the Trust's predecessor organization, the Association for the Preservation of Civil War Sites (APCWS), acquired and preserved 797.7 acres - about two-thirds of the battlefield - in two purchases.
-In 2001, two years after the merger of the APCWS and the original Civil War Trust, the new organization, the Civil War Preservation Trust (now known as the American Battlefield Trust, of which the Civil War Trust is a division), acquired 512.8 additional acres.
+The American Battlefield Trust and its partners, including BCNBC, have been acquiring and preserving land at Brice's Cross Roads since 1996, when the Trust's predecessor organization, the Association for the Preservation of Civil War Sites (APCWS), acquired and preserved 797.7 acres – about two-thirds of the battlefield – in two purchases.
+In 2001, two years after the merger of the APCWS and the original Civil War Trust, the new organization, the Civil War Preservation Trust, now known as the American Battlefield Trust, acquired 512.8 additional acres.
 Additional purchases during the past 16 years have increased the total battlefield land acquired and preserved to 1,500 acres as of late-2021, which is nearly the entire battlefield.